-Tinder has been one of the most effective, successful and popular dating mobile applications with a great user-friendliness.
+Tinder has been one of the most effective, successful and popular dating mobile applications with great user-friendliness.
 What makes it so successful and that too in a short time?
-Let’s find out its marketing strategy and other aspects that make this product almost an overnight star in the landscape of dating ecosystem.
+Let’s find out its marketing strategy and other aspects that make this product almost an overnight star in the landscape of the dating ecosystem.

 How Tinder caught fire & how your app can too: Sean Rad

 Exactly how did Tinder end up being a viral sensation without spending a dollar on marketing?
-Founder & CEO Sean Rad discloses how he distributed the popular social app that has actually helped with over 1 billion matches between members.
+Founder & CEO Sean Rad discloses how he distributed the popular social app that has helped with over 1 billion matches between members.

 I am sure you must have heard about the Tinder Application which got the immense popularity of late if you are not living under a rock.
 Tinder is a mobile dating app that connects potential partners as per their data and proximity.

 This application was introduced in the year 2012 and has received explosive popularity and fame in just two years by touching 800 million swipes per day.
 If we talk about the latest graph of Tinder recently in 2017, it has touched 1.6 billion swipes each day.